DEFRA/apas-docs/docs/calculator/latest/en/content/3-terms-and-conditions.md

 ## Linking to the Get an air pollution assessment

-We welcome and encourage other websites to link to the Get an air pollution service.
+We welcome and encourage other websites to link to the Get an air pollution assessment service.

 You must contact us for permission if you want to either: